mmanela/diffplex/DiffPlex.Wpf.Demo/README.md

 // The background brush of the line deleted. public Brush DeletedBackgroundProperty { get; set; }

-// The background brush of the line imaginary, `SideBySideDiffControl` only. public Brush ImaginaryBackgroundProperty { get; set; }
+// The background brush of the line imaginary, `SideBySideDiffViewer` only. public Brush ImaginaryBackgroundProperty { get; set; }

-// The background brush of the grid splitter, `SideBySideDiffControl` only. public Brush SplitterBackgroundProperty { get; set; }
+// The background brush of the grid splitter, `SideBySideDiffViewer` only. public Brush SplitterBackgroundProperty { get; set; }

-// The width of the grid splitter, `SideBySideDiffControl` only. public Brush SplitterWidthProperty { get; set; }
+// The width of the grid splitter, `SideBySideDiffViewer` only. public Brush SplitterWidthProperty { get; set; }

 // The text color (foreground brush) of the line number.